lhalf/licenses/README.md

 Prints a warning:
 - If the crate had no declared license on crates.io
 - If no licenses were found for a crate
-- If the found licenses did not match those declared by the author on crates.io
+- If there were more licenses found for a crate than declared by the author on crates.io
-- If the content of the found licenses did not match the expected content for that license
+- If the content of the found licenses did not match the expected content for those licenses

 ```bash
 $ cargo licenses collect --depth 1